scionproto-contrib/jpan/README.md

 A Java client for [SCION](https://scion.org).

+This client can directly connect to SCION without a dispatcher.

 ## Demo application - ping pong

 There is a simple ping pong client-server application in `src/test/demo`.